sandeep-bist/1337code/README.md

 ## Stats

-How to count the number of problems solved (count all non-hidden directories):
+How to count the number of problems solved (count of all non-hidden directories):
 `ls -l | grep "^d" | wc -l`

 As of 3/31/20: **106**